NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Spell Effects/Spell Effect_ Tempest Form (Air).md

 **Air**

 *   You gain a Fly Speed of 20 feet and become [[Conditions/Invisible|Invisible]] while you are in the air.
-*   You can create the effects of a [[Spells/Gust of Wind|Gust of Wind]] from your space as a 2-action activity, which has the manipulate trait.
+*   You can create the effects of a [[Gust of Wind|Gust of Wind]] from your space as a 2-action activity, which has the manipulate trait.

 * * *